Manoir le Roure: Construction

 Since 1385 the estate contains vast agricultural buildings that border on the road and further in the south a wall that opens to a bog gate.

 Originally, the estate included a manor and a farm built out of Rhône pebbles.
 In the 17th century a cubic annex in an austere provençale style was added.
 At the end of the 18th century great changes for embellishment were undertaken.
 A further floor was built, the roof heightened and the direction of the pitch of the roof changed.

-The result was a belle epoque manor, almost a castle with its tower and colonnades, a peristyle and an orangery that opens to the park.
+The result was a Belle Époque manor, almost a castle with its tower and colonnades, a peristyle and an orangery that opens to the park.

 The Château de Grignan (made known by the Marquise de Sevigne who resided there many years) certainly influenced the architectural choices for the Manoir le Roure.
 The stained glass windows as well as the frescoes in warm coloring, dominated by ochre and saffron evoke an African reminiscence.